davidhaan/UCSC_LURE/running_LURE_from_TACKLE_BOX.md

 --min_gene_set_size<br />
 Default: 4<br />
-Description: prey event minimum size: parameter for GSEA, only events with n or more mutated samples are considered<br />
+Description: Catch event minimum size: parameter for SSEA; only events with <min_gene_set_size> or more mutated samples are considered<br />

 --percent_overlap<br />
 Default: 0.5<br />
-Description: If <percent_overlap> of the new event samples are in the existing positive set already then we skip it.
+Description: If <percent_overlap> of the samples harboring the potential catch event are in the existing bait sample set  then we skip it.
 A smaller number is more restrictive<br />

 --max_tree_length<br />
 Default: 5<br />
-Description: Max Tree Length: Here we set the max length of the Event Discovery Tree<br />
+Description: Max Tree Length: Here we set the max length of the Event Discovery Tree (EDT).
+A longer EDT will result in longer run times<br />

 --bait_gene<br />
-Default: "custom_to_test.tsv"<br />
+Default: "SF3B1-SET1_MISSENSE"<br />
-Description: .tsv file containing bait genes to test<br />
+Description: Bait gene name.
+Must be present in the provided gmt file.
+Multiple baits are allowed separated by a semicolon<br />

 --gmt_file<br />
-Default: "mutation_specific_cytoband_fusion_5_15_2019.gmt"<br />
+Default: "positive_control_SF3B1_missense.gmt"<br />
-Description: .gmt file containing catch data<br />
+Description: Gene Matrix Transposed (gmt) formatted file.
+Each line in the file lists a mutation and the samples harboring the mutation.
+See positive control files for examples.<br />

 --gsea_fdr_threshold<br />
 Default: .25<br />